 What we don't prescribe

-Vala clinicians do not issue prescriptions for controlled substances, non-therapeutic, and/or certain other drugs which may be harmful because of their potential for abuse.
+Vala clinicians do not issue prescriptions for controlled substances, non-therapeutic, and/or certain other substances which may be harmful because of their potential for abuse.
 These include, but are not limited to, certain medications for insomnia, anxiety or pain.

 Vala does not guarantee prescriptions.
 It is up to the clinician to recommend the best treatment.
 Prescriptions are not issued to anyone under 16 years old without consent of a parent or guardian.
 Prescriptions are not valid outside the UK.